webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

-Since transform values can specify a combination of functions, you need to use the alternative [[svg/elements/animateTransform|'''animateTransform''']] element to clarify what is being animated.
+Since transform values can specify a combination of functions, you need to use the alternative [[svg/elements/animateTransform|'''animateTransform''']] element to clarify which function is being animated.
 The additional [[svg/attributes/type|'''type''']] attribute specifies the transform function to be animated.
 This example moves a graphic diagonally: